nerves-project/nerves_system_grisp2/README.md

 - [ ] Review Linux kernel options and compare with other systems
 - [ ] Clean up debug and low hanging items to improve boot time
 - [ ] Clean up changes to GRiSP repositories and send PRs
+- [ ] Use GRiSP serial number in hostname

 ![GRiSP 2 image](assets/images/grisp2.jpg)